ni/measurement-plugin-integration-example-python/ClientIntegration.md

 ## Challenges Addressed by the Measurement Plug-In Client Generator

 - The Measurement Plug-In Client Generator integrates seamlessly with custom applications and can be tailored to meet specific requirements.
-- It enables customizable sequence logic with user-defined inputs, offering flexibility in the measurement execution.
+- As the measure call is simple using measurement plug-in clients, it can be utilized to implement customizable sequence logic with user-defined inputs.

 ## Steps to Integrate the Measurement Plug-In Client